FAQ for School Year 2023-2024

 The Certificates of Eligibility are issued on-line through the Office of Early Learning.
-They are currently available for both the 2020-2021 school year (this includes Summer 2021) as well as the 2021-2022 school year.
+They are currently available for the 2023-2024 school year.
 Please make sure you select the correct program year when applying for your student's certificate.
 Should you need assistance or do not have access to a computer and scanner, please go to the Early Learning Coalition of Lake County’s office at 1300 Citizens Blvd., Leesburg (352-435-0566), Monday - Thursday (8:00a.m. – 5:00p.m.).
-If you do not need assistance, please visit the Florida Office of Early Learning’s on-line registration system.
+If you do not need in-person assistance, please visit the Florida Office of Early Learning’s on-line registration system.
 Please see the Certificate of Eligibility application process flow chart should you need step-by-step instructions.

 You must have a valid email address (Yahoo and Gmail offer free email accounts).
 Additionally, you must take your child’s original birth certificate (or a certified copy) and proof of residency for the certificate to be issued.
 It is also required that the parent or guardian be present.
 You may not send someone else as a representative.

 6. What do I do with the certificate once I get approved?

 We do not accept the Certificates of Eligibility until you have been notified of placement.

 Upon placement notification, you will turn in the signed certificate of eligibility to the school by Friday, May 26.
 Failure to do so could result in your student losing their slot and being replaced by a student on the wait list.

 This deadline applies to ALL VPK Programs to include Second Semester regardless of the January start date.